+There are potential ethical concerns with conducting a trust game with patients and healthcare providers.
+To begin with, patients might fear future retribution from providers if they did do not transfer anything.
+To alleviate such concerns, the anonymity of patients was maintained – as providers were not aware who they were paired with.
+Providers were also paid for a randomly selected patient, which added to this anonymity.
+Another potential concern is that patients who did not receive a return transfer from providers would be less trusting in providers in the future.
+However, this was not an issue in this study as all but 1% of patients received less than what they had sent.

 This study is limited in several respects.
 To begin with, patients only had a restricted number of choices in the trust game.
 Given more options, patients could have expressed their trust in providers in a more nuanced way.
 However, for logistical reasons as well as to avoid placing an added cognitive burden on participants (associated with a game of increased complexity), we decided to limit the number of options available to patients.
 Another potential shortcoming relates to the limited number of relevant variables used when assessing construct validity.
+For example, previous studies have highlighted that factors such as patient insurance status or income (Zhao et al., 2016) are associated with patient trust.
+Insurance status is not pertinent in the study setting and income is difficult elicit and was unlikely to vary substantially in the study population (DHS, 2015).
+Nonetheless, findings may have been affected by residual confounding due to known, as well as unknown confounders that were not included in the analysis.

 In order to substantiate and expand the work presented here, further research should be conducted in other contexts, to determine the external validity of the findings.
+This study was conducted in a relatively poor segment of the population living in rural areas in Senegal.
+Even though Senegal is not dissimilar from other LMICs (particularly in West Africa) in terms of its main health system characteristics, it stands out in terms of religious and ethnic homogeneity and the stability of its political institutions.
+It is therefore unclear whether findings would hold in more urban areas or in other LMICs.
 Moreover, future studies in LMICs should attempt to relate different measures of patient trust to patient-level outcomes such as care seeking, health status or medication adherence – as has been done in high-income settings.
 If some measures of patient trust are related to these important outcomes, whilst other are not, this would provide further valuable evidence on construct validity.

 References